 - Repeated use, misuse or abuse of alcohol and other drugs can lead to various forms of dependence.

 For more detailed descriptions of commonly-abused drugs, including specific health effects and treatment options, refer to the National Institute on Drug Abuse.

 Resources for Students & Employees

 University Health Services addresses a variety of needs related to alcohol and drug issues involving the Kent Campus.
-Counseling and Psychological Services and the Office of Health Promotion, under the purview of University Health Services, provide court diversion programs, assessments, individual counseling and prevention education.
+Counseling and Psychological Services provide court diversion programs, assessments, individual counseling and prevention education.
 Students experiencing problems associated with the use of alcohol or other drugs may obtain more information or schedule an appointment by contacting:

 |Counseling and Psychological Services

 Van Campen Hall

 Students enrolled in the College of Podiatric Medicine who are experiencing similar concerns as noted above may contact Case Western Reserve University's Counseling Services.